MySQL - What is the Default Username and Password?

 4. Open the Start menu, enter Run then write cmd to open the command prompt

-5. Go to the MySQL server bin folder
+5. Go to the MySQL server __bin` folder

 cd "C:\Program Files\MySQL\MySQL Server 5.6\bin"

-If you installed MySQL with a different path, adjust the cd
+If you installed MySQL with a different path, adjust the __cd`

-6. Run it with the mysql-init file
+6. Run it with the __mysql-init` file

 mysqld --init-file=C:\\mysql-init.txt